Phishing vs Smishing vs Vishing: Differences and Examples

 What Is Smishing?

-Smishing is SMS phishing.
-The message usually looks short, urgent, and mobile-friendly.
-It may claim that a package is held, a toll must be paid, your bank card is blocked, a tax refund is ready, or your account needs review.
+Smishing is phishing by text message or mobile chat.
+The message is usually short, urgent, and mobile-friendly.
+It may claim that a package is held, a toll must be paid, your bank card is blocked, a tax refund is ready, a job offer is waiting, or your account needs review.

-Smishing messages often imitate delivery, banking, or account-security alerts.
+Smishing messages often imitate delivery, banking, payment, toll, tax, or account-security alerts.

-The link may lead to a fake login page, a payment form, or a page that asks for card details.
-In more advanced cases, the text is only the first step.
-After you open the link, the scam may continue with a fake bank page, a phone call, or a request for a one-time code.
+The link may lead to a fake login page, payment form, or page that asks for card details.
+Sometimes the text is only the first step: after you open the link, the scam continues with a phone call, a fake support chat, or a request for a one-time code.

 • Package delivery: “We could not deliver your parcel.
 Confirm your address.”